 Appendicitis may develop because of inflammation, an infection, or even a blockage to the appendix.
 When infected or blocked-up, the bacteria inside the appendix goes nuts, the appendix can fill with puss and swell up.
 If left untreated, it can burst or rupture…which simply means it tears.
 It shouldn’t pop like a balloon.
 If it does rupture,the nastiness-fluid from within can spread all over the pelvic cavity, which may infect other organs or even cause sepsis, which can be fatal.

 Is every bit of lower right-abdominal pain associated with appendicitis?
 No. It could just be something you ate, bad gas, period cramps, anyyyything.
 Or it could be appendicitis.
-AND some women with Endometriosis of the appendix don’t have any symptoms – it’s just discovered by accident.
+AND some patients with Endometriosis of the appendix don’t have any symptoms – it’s just discovered by accident.

 But that being said: sometimes Endometriosis can affect the appendix…One study stated that out of 1,500 appendectomy biopsies, 0.80% had Endometriosis.
 I’ve read that some surgeons believe that the appendix should be removed during Endometriosis excision surgery as a preventative measure, even if it appears healthy.